kulraj89/OJET-VDOM/README.md

 JET v16.0.x or higher is required for this project to work.
 Using the current production release is always recommended.
 Nodejs v18 LTS or higher LTS is required.
 Nodejs nightly(Current) releases may not work correctly.

-Installation
+**Installation**

-Clone project
+•	Clone project

-Change to the root directory of the project run npm install run npx ojet serve
+•	Change to the root directory of the project

-Additional Resources
+•	run npm install

+•	run npx ojet serve

 **References:**